Script / Screenplay

 Animal wildlife in forest – day

-native plants, fish and animal communities.
-The Forest Service is responsible
+plants, fish and animal communities.
+The Forest Service is responsible for 75%

 Vegetation shots – day